 \subsection{A Necessary Condition}

-The following result from \cite{TypeIIComb} lists all type~II matrices belong to the adjacency algebra of the strongly regular graph $X$. \begin{theorem} Let $X$ be a strongly regular graph with $v > 4$ vertices, valency $k$, and eigenvalues $k$, $\th$ and $\tau$, where $\th\geq 0 >\tau$.
+We give all type~II matrices in the adjacency algebra of a strongly regular graph \cite{TypeIIComb}. \begin{theorem} Let $X$ be a strongly regular graph with $v > 4$ vertices, valency $k$, and eigenvalues $k$, $\th$ and $\tau$, where $\th\geq 0 >\tau$.
 Suppose

-Then $W$ is a type-II matrix if and only if one of the following holds \begin{enumerate}[(a)] \item $y=x =\frac{1}{2}(2-v\pm\sqrt{v^2-4v})$ and $W$ is the Potts model. \item $x =\frac{1}{2}(2-v\pm\sqrt{v^2-4v})$ and $y = (1+xk)/(x+k)$, and $X$ is isomorphic to $mK_{k+1}$ for some $m>1$. \item $x=1$ and
+Then $W$ is a type-II matrix if and only if one of the following holds \begin{enumerate}[a.] \item $y=x =\frac{1}{2}(2-v\pm\sqrt{v^2-4v})$ and $W$ is the Potts model. \item $x =\frac{1}{2}(2-v\pm\sqrt{v^2-4v})$ and $y = (1+xk)/(x+k)$, and $X$ is isomorphic to $mK_{k+1}$ for some $m>1$. \item $x=1$ and

-and $A(\overline{X})$ is the incidence matrix of a symmetric $(v, v-k-1, \lambda)$-design where $\lambda= v-k-1+(1+\th)(1+\tau))$. \item $x=-1$ and
+and $A(\overline{X})$ is the incidence matrix of a symmetric $(v, v-k-1, \lambda)$-design where $\lambda= v-k-1+(1+\th)(1+\tau)$. \item $x=-1$ and

 and $A(X)$ is the incidence matrix of a symmetric $(v, k, k+\th\tau)$-design.

 \item $x+x\inv$ is a zero of the quadratic

 with